jliu70/adafruit.usedgoodies.com/docs/hardware/index.md

-## Comprehensive list of hardware supported by CircuitPython
+## List of hardware supported by CircuitPython
 List of all the hardware currently supported by CircuitPython (Adafruit and other manufacturers) is available at the [CircuitPython Downloads Page](https://circuitpython.org/downloads).

 As of Feb 2022